swcarpentry/DEPRECATED-boot-camps/Setup.md

 * Python 2.6 or 2.7

 Below there are setup instructions for Windows (XP, Vista) RedHat/Scientific Linux 6 and Ubuntu and Mac OSX.
-If you have any problems then please send an email to: poland [ at ] lists.software-carpentry.org.
+If you have any problems then please send an email to: admin [_at_] software-carpentry.org.

 ## To install under Windows